 To recap if you want type the first action you have to press the key one step down and release it (this gives one character) or keep it pressed longer than the delay time (if you need many characters), if you want to type the second action you need to press the key two steps down faster than the delay time.

-The modifier keys are programmed so that they lock down when a 'normal' key is pressed while a modifier is hold down and released after the normal key is released.
+The modifier keys are programmed so that they lock down when a 'normal' key is pressed while a modifier is hold down.
+They are released after the normal key is released.
 This makes short-cuts easier to press.
-If the modifiers would not lock down the modifiers would have to be kept pressed longer than the normal keys, because the normal key is sent after it has been released.
+If the modifiers would not lock down the modifiers would have to be kept pressed longer than the normal keys, because the normal key is activated (in most cases) after it has been released.